briantully/codeassignment-report/discovery.md

 In the chart below you'll see a comparison of the work done so far:
 ![](compare-advagg-enabled.png)

+**FURTHER EXPLORATION/RECOMMENDATION
+**
+* Ensure that whatever mechanism is clearing site cache (cron, drush) does so intelligently so that JS and CSS aggregate files are not frequently being rebuilt.
+We only want to rebuild these files when it's absolutely necessary (i.e., when a CSS or JS file has been changed).
+User's will cache these files in their browser and since these files are relatively large and block rendering, we want to limit the amount of times a user has to download them.
+By serving them from the user's browser cache, rendering performance is drastically improved.

 ## Exporting Views to Code